jamesoshea/klonoot/docs/PLANNED_WORK.md

 ### Missing Documentation

 - Update CoC
-- Local setup using docker-compose
-- Deployment / git hooks

 ### Larger Projects

-- Run brouter serverless/ as an AWS Lambda
+- Run brouter serverless / as an AWS Lambda
 - Support graphhopper and give users a choice of routing algorithm
-- Reserch MapLibre
+- Research MapLibre
 - E2E testing
   - Log in
   - Add a point